martin-ng/byte-check/README.md

 ## Download

-Step by step guide to download repo and start the app (frontend).
+Step by step guide to download repo and start the app.

 Clone the project to your selected directory:

 > git clone https://github.com/martin-ng/byte-check.git

+Change into the frontend directory:

+> cd frontend

 Install the NPM modules